A comprehensive review of the MXR Reverb vs Hall of Fame Review 2 is lacking on the internet. So, I created this Reverb pedal comparison.

 - An expression pedal output has been implemented into the MXR reverb pedal which is something that the Hall of Fame does not.
 Although the Hall of Fame 2 has “Mash” which is an expression switch.
 The expression output of the MXR allows you to switch between the different reverb sounds.
 Or, the expression pedal can be used to blend reverbs together.
 Another awesome thing about the expression pedal is using it to increase or decrease the amount of reverb decay.

-- This comparison wouldn't be complete with me mentioning the fact that TC Electronics has a Mini version of the Hall of Fame which lets you loads any reverb sound you want via Toneprint.
-However, the Mini version lacks the features of the regular model so it should not be compared with the MXR M300 reverb.
+- This comparison wouldn’t be complete without me mentioning the fact that TC Electronics has a Mini version of the Hall of Fame which lets you loads any reverb sound you want via Toneprint.
+However, the Mini version lacks the features of the regular model so it should not be compared with the MXR M300 reverb

 MXR Reverb Vs Hall Of Fame – My Conclusion